 Sensor comparison: Canon 100D vs Panasonic FZ330

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 100D features an APS-C sensor and the Panasonic FZ330 a 1/2.3-inch sensor.
 The sensor area in the FZ330 is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 5.6.
 The sensor in the 100D has a native 3:2 aspect ratio, while the one in the FZ330 offers a 4:3 aspect.

 With 17.9MP, the 100D offers a higher resolution than the FZ330 (12MP), but the 100D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 1.53μm for the FZ330) due to its larger sensor.
 However, the FZ330 is a somewhat more recent model (by 2 years and 3 months) than the 100D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the FZ330 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.